swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   // Distributed accessor thunk" for 'myCompute(_:_:_:) -> String'
   //
   // PSEUDO CODE FOR ILLUSTRATION PURPOSES; NOT IMPLEMENTABLE IN PLAIN SWIFT;
-  // Implemented in directly in IR for expressability reasons, and not user-accessible. nonisolated func $distributedFuncAccessor_myCompute(
+  // Implemented in directly in IR for expressibility reasons, and not user-accessible. nonisolated func $distributedFuncAccessor_myCompute(
     decoder: UnsafeMutableRawPointer,
     argumentTypes: UnsafeRawPointer,